tobiasgrubenmann/set09121/lectures/lecture4.md

     - Real, or a software one, like what we are going to build in the module.
 - An engine is a system with a particular objective.  <!-- .element: class="fragment" -->
     - That objective is to power some form of manual action.
-- We can apply our formal elements into thinking about systems. <!-- .element: class="fragment" -->
+- We can apply our formal elements when thinking about systems. <!-- .element: class="fragment" -->

  ![image](assets/images/engine.jpg)  <!-- .element width="50%"  -->